Posted on October 02 2023

 IMPORTANT - Please don't rename existing layers or create additional layers as this will confuse our systems when processing your designs.

 This layer contains the grey borders which your design must sit inside, our logo and a brief description of the template size that you are using.
-This layer is locked and should not be used.
+DO NOT USE THIS LAYER.

 'Artwork A' Layer